 Double-barreled questions are problematic in surveys because they can be confusing and misleading.
 Weaving multiple assertions into one question that demands a single response makes it nearly impossible for respondents to agree to one assertion and leave out the others.

+a.
 Do you find our product interesting and useful?

+b.
 How satisfied are you with our customer service and service delivery?

 A loaded question is a type of question with inherent biases.
 It typically contains a controversial assumption that typically presupposes that the respondent is guilty of a specific action or behavior.
 Many times, the assumptions in a loaded question are unverified and this is what makes them problematic.